 \corgi\ uses a patch-based super-decomposition strategy to partition the simulation grid between different ranks.
-This means that the full simulation grid is split into small (preferably continuous) sub-regions, called \textit{tiles}.
-One tile can, for e.g., host a $10\times10$ sub-grid in a $2D$ simulation.
-If the complete simulation domain is composed of, for example, $10^4 \times 10^4$ lattice, it can be tessellated with $10^3 \times 10^3$ of such tiles.
+This means that the full simulation grid is split into small (preferably continuous) subregions called \textit{tiles}.
+One tile can, for example, host a $10\times10$ subgrid in a 2D simulation.
+If the complete simulation domain is composed of a $10^4 \times 10^4$ lattice, it can be tessellated with $10^3 \times 10^3$ of these tiles.

-Implementation of a physical simulation code works by inheriting all the grid infrastructure methods from a \texttt{corgi::Tile<D>} template class.
-This derived template class then automatically holds all the relevant physical attributes and methods needed to describe the simulation communications.
+The implementation of a physical simulation code works by inheriting all the grid infrastructure methods from a \texttt{corgi::Tile<D>} template class.
+This derived template class then automatically holds all the relevant physical attributes and methods needed to perform the simulation communications.
 The tile object provided by \corgi\ is a template class that is parameterized with the spatial dimension $D$.
 Specializing this dimension parameter to any given value sets the simulation grid dimensionality.

 All the tiles are stored in a container provided by \corgi\ called a \textit{grid}.
-Each program rank has their own grid object \texttt{corgi::Grid<D>} (specialized for $D$) that holds a varying number of tiles.
-This allows to decompose the grid so that each rank will only hold and process a small part of the simulation domain (i.e., set of tiles).
+Each program rank has its own grid object \texttt{corgi::Grid<D>} (specialized for $D$) that holds a varying number of tiles.
+This allows us to decompose the grid so that each rank will only hold and process a small part of the simulation domain (i.e., set of tiles).
 The grid class is responsible for providing all the spatial neighborhood information of the tiles and executing the inter-tile communications.
 These include both local shared-memory intra-rank communications and global inter-rank MPI communications.
-In practice, these methods are typically used to keep the halo regions of the tiles up-to-date.
+In practice, these methods are typically used to keep the halo regions of the tiles up to date.

 There are no restrictions on the shape of the tile boundaries between different ranks.
-This allows using more complex tile ownership between ranks that aim to maximize the ``volume'' and minimize the ''surface area'' such as a honey-comb tessellation.
-Such configuration then translates directly to less communication needed between ranks.
+This allows more complex tile ownership to be used between ranks, which aims to maximize the volume and minimize the surface area, like a honeycomb tessellation in 2D.
+This configuration then translates directly to less communication needed between ranks.